frontity/docs/docs/architecture/embedded-mode.md

 In **Embedded Mode** the _primary domain points to the WordPress server_.
 This is the site that visitors access directly in order to view the content.

+WordPress (via the [Frontity Embedded Mode plugin ](https://api.frontity.org/frontity-plugins/embedded-mode)) will redirect the request to Frontity, which will get the data from the REST API to return the final HTML as an [Isomorphic](https://medium.com/capital-one-tech/why-everyone-is-talking-about-isomorphic-universal-javascript-and-why-it-matters-38c07c87905) React App that will be returned to the user from WordPress

 {% hint style="warning" %}
 This mode requires the installation, activation and configuration of the [Frontity embedded mode plugin](https://api.frontity.org/frontity-plugins/embedded-mode) to work
 {% endhint %}

-WordPress (via the [Frontity Embedded Mode plugin ](https://api.frontity.org/frontity-plugins/embedded-mode)) will redirect the request to Frontity, which will get the data from the REST API to return the final HTML as an [Isomorphic](https://medium.com/capital-one-tech/why-everyone-is-talking-about-isomorphic-universal-javascript-and-why-it-matters-38c07c87905) React App that will be returned to the user from WordPress

 ![](https://frontity.org/wp-content/uploads/2021/05/frontity-embedded-mode.png)

 Any [Frontity architecture requires 2 servers](README.md).
-In this Decoupled Mode we have:
+In this Embedded Mode we have:

 - A **main domain** pointing to the **WordPress Server**
   - Apache or Nginx web server running PHP